Options we are considering

 Option Purple – Flood walls and embankments

 Flood walls and embankments are designed to reduce the flood risk by cutting off overland floodplain flow routes.
 This option uses a combination of both.
 It includes building new structures and improving existing ones, like the Sumptermead embankment in Datchet.
-Our next steps will be to look at exact locations where these could be effective in reducing flood risk while not increasing flood risk elsewhere.
+Our next steps will be to look at exact locations where these could be effective in reducing flood risk.

 Flood walls can